jvdbreggen/imagemodedemo/README.md

 cd ../demolab-rhel10.0
 ```

-2. Use Podman build to build the new RHEL 10 image and tag it as demolab-rhel:latest and demolab-rhel:10.0
+2. Use Podman build to build the new RHEL 10 image and tag it as `demolab-rhel:latest` and `demolab-rhel:10.0`.

 ```bash
 podman build -t quay.io/$QUAY_USER/demolab-rhel:latest -t quay.io/$QUAY_USER/demolab-rhel:10.0 -f Containerfile